 Björn Granvik - Distributed Teams

-This Øredev 2013 session was interesting and required a lot of attention, which made it hard for me to sum it up properly.
+This Øredev 2013 session was interesting and required a lot of attention, which made it a bit hard for me to sum it up properly.
 However, I will do my best.

 Øredev logo